Planning a DIY Funeral or Memorial Service

 - Saying goodbye on your time: If a person chooses to have their body remain in their home after their death, family and friends typically can spend hours to days with their loved one – depending on their state’s body laws.
 This includes intimate opportunities to:

-- Care for the body: Caring for a body at home can be a cathartic experience which brings closure to many who have chosen this option.
+- Care for the body: Preparing a body for burial at home can be a cathartic experience that brings closure to many who have chosen this option.
 For more information on how to care for a loved one’s body after passing at home, click here.

 - Sit with the body: Having a DIY funeral typically allows friends and family a chance to give their loved one a meaningful goodbye without time constrictions, interruptions, or excessive fees.
 Family and friends can sit bedside, discussing memories they have of their passed loved one, or adorn the body with family heirlooms.